ShyamalSankar/Bot-detection-using-machine-learning/README.md

 **8. Web Scraping**
 * Here, we perform webscrapping using the Tweepy API to obtain the relevant features for each account.

-# Flask usage instructions
+# Flask Usage Instructions
 Pull this repository into your local machine.
 Once this is done, you can install create a python virtual environment.
-See https://docs.python.org/3/library/venv.html for instructions to create one.
+See https://docs.python.org/3/library/venv.html for instructions on creating one.
 Then, activate the virtual environment and then run the following command to install the required python dependencies after navigating to the flask directory:
 ```
 pip install -r requirements.txt
 ```

-Then, once the python packages have finished installing, you can start a flask server locally using the following command (again, ensure that you are in the flask directory).
+Once the python packages have finished installing, you can start a flask server locally using the following command (again, ensure that you are in the flask directory).

 ```
 python botdetection.py